Environment and Conservation is a diverse, dynamic department serving our state by:

-The department manages 54 state parks and 82 state natural areas encompassing more than 185,000 acres across Tennessee - ranging from rustic natural and historic sites to resort parks with 6 inns, 8 restaurants, 4 marinas and the 9 golf courses on the Tennessee Golf Trail.
+The department manages 56 state parks and 85 state natural areas encompassing approximately 200,000 acres across Tennessee - ranging from rustic natural and historic sites to resort parks with 6 inns, 8 restaurants, 4 marinas and the 9 golf courses on the Tennessee Golf Trail.
 There are more than 200 trails that offer almost 1,200 miles of hiking, biking and horseback riding opportunities on public lands.
-Tennessee State Parks will draw more than 25 million visitors in 2013.
+Tennessee State Parks drew more than 35 million visitors in 2014.

 We also provide support and assistance to local governments for local parks and recreation programs.
 We are also responsible for conserving and promoting the historical, natural and archaeological heritage of Tennessee.